lennylv/MT-ToxGNN/README.md

 Some details:

 1. Lip data is saved as data/lip.pkl, you can unzip data/lip.zip to use it to save time
+2. The processed BBBP data is also provided in data/*

-2. The trainset of logp is > 25 mb, and you can unzip dataset/logp/trainset.zip to use it
+3. The trainset of logp is > 25 mb, and you can unzip dataset/logp/trainset.zip to use it

-3. The trained model are provided in Downstream/*
+4. The trained model are provided in Downstream/*

-4. The pre-trained model are provided in save_encoder/*, we provide 3 pre-trained models.
+5. The pre-trained model are provided in save_encoder/*, we provide 3 pre-trained models.

 --------------------------------------------------------------------------------------